 As it turns out, there’s a lot you can do.
-We’ll spell out some of our favorite uses for the bath robe below.
+Here's how to use a bathroom for every occasion.

 Ok, this one is easy.
 And despite what we just said about baths being a less common occasion, we hope you’ll still find the time to occasionally spoil yourself with a tub full of just-hot-enough water and your favorite-scented bath bomb.

 Once you feel satisfied with your soak (tip: it’s a great time to catch up with your latest podcast obsession), you could simply pluck a bath towel from the rack and dry yourself off that way.
 But that wouldn’t really feel special, would it?